 There is no charge to the illustrator.

-an illustrator's full range of artistic expertise.
-It invites
+full range of artistic expertise.
+It invites them to view

-them to view sample images in the context of entertaining short
+sample images in the context of entertaining short stories.
+The

-as to whether the work of the illustrator might be best suited for
+whether the work of the illustrator might be best suited for single

-single images (book covers, posters, etc.) or if the artist possesses
+images (book covers, posters, etc.) or if the artist possesses that

 throughout a series of images, thus becoming an ideal candidate